Glossary

 Challenges in Data Labeling

-• Subjectivity: Some labeling tasks may involve subjective judgment, leading to variability in labels.
+• Subjectivity: Some tasks require subjective judgments, leading to potential inconsistencies between labelers.

 Tools and Platforms